Inhomogeneous nonlinear Schr\"odinger equations with competing singular nonlinearities: Introduction

 By using sharp weighted embeddings of Caffarelli–Kohn–Nirenberg type and their radial refinements \cite{CKN-1984, Mallick-Nguyen-2023}, we obtain continuous and compact embeddings of the relevant weighted Sobolev spaces into suitable weighted Lebesgue spaces.
 These embeddings allow for a variational construction of nonlinear eigenpairs \((\lambda_k,u_k)\) for problem \eqref{NE problem} via a min–max scheme based on the cohomological index of Fadell and Rabinowitz \cite{fadel-rabi}.
 Our approach treats one of the nonlinear terms as part of the operator, extending the classical frameworks and permitting a significantly broader range of parameters and growth conditions.

 Within this setting, we carry out a comprehensive analysis of nonlinearities given by sums of weighted power-type terms, under assumptions dictated by their asymptotic behavior relative to the scaled nonlinearity and the sequence of eigenvalues.
 We establish existence and multiplicity results for \eqref{general problem} across all the corresponding regimes.
 The precise statements of our main theorems are presented in Subsection~\ref{subsectionmaintheorems}.
+It is worth mentioning that some of these results are also new in the case $b=0$, where the singular weights appear only in the nonlinearities and not in the operator itself.
+This situation is particularly interesting in the radial setting, where our approach provides new insights into such problems.
+See Section~\ref{sectionradial}.